PhD in Behavioral Neuroscience

 • Current methods of clinical assessment, neuropsychology, experimental design, and the neurosciences are integrated into a broad program focused on clinical research.
 There is also limited opportunity for basic science research.

-Students in the program are required to participate in a research apprenticeship with a faculty member with course credits being offered as Research in Behavioral Neuroscience.
+Students in the program are required to participate in a research apprenticeship with a faculty member with course units being offered as Research in Behavioral Neuroscience.
 This arrangement is intended as preparation for independent research careers.
 Students also have the opportunity to participate in grand rounds, and to attend didactic seminars and hospital lectures at Boston University Chobanian & Avedisian School of Medicine and the VA Boston Healthcare System.

 The doctoral program curriculum consists of core and elective courses and research in neuropsychology within Graduate Medical Sciences.
 Candidates may also enroll in directed studies or graduate courses offered in other Chobanian & Avedisian School of Medicine departments, including but not limited to, the Departments of Anatomy and NeurobiologyPsychology, and course offerings of the Graduate Program for NeuroscienceFor some students with specialized interests and backgrounds, additional courses available throughout Boston University may be credited toward the PhD degree with special permission.